 - Enable Action: Finally, create opportunities through which kids can put empathy into action and exercise pro-social behavior intended to benefit others.

-This plan is summarized on a poster which you can download here.
-Print and post this prominently in your classroom, administrative office, cafeteria -- wherever a gentle reminder can help build the empathy muscle.
+This plan is summarized in a toolkit from Start Empathy.
+Download and print the poster to display prominently in your classroom, administrative office, cafeteria -- wherever a gentle reminder can help build the empathy muscle.
 Share it with families through newsletters, your school's website -- whatever channels you use to communicate with home.
 Multiple reinforcements and multiple outlets for action can start to shift a class or school culture toward empathy as a strength that's consciously practiced and cultivated, contributing to life-long health, inside and out.